 Image above, via Design Sponge

-3. Each spouse should be allowed to veto one to two of the other’s furnishings.
-These are ONLY based on poor quality, wear and tear, or gender based themes (the color pink, car posters, etc.)
+Each spouse should be allowed to veto one to two of the other’s furnishings.
+These are ONLY based on poor quality, wear and tear, or gender-based themes (the color pink, car posters, etc.)

-4. If possible, it’s advisable for each spouse to have one area that is decorated solely for him/her such as the master bedroom (her), the den (him), the home theater (him), or the patio (her).
-These are perfect venues for those gender based items that have been vetoed or weeded out.
+If possible, it’s advisable for each spouse to have one area that is decorated solely for him/her such as the master bedroom (her), the den (him), the home theater (him), or the patio (her).
+These are perfect venues for those gender-based items that have been vetoed or weeded out.

 Phoebe Howard, image above.

-My Favorite Pieces to Bring Disparate Styles Together Into a Cohesive, Stylish Whole
+My Favorite Pieces to Bring Together Disparate Styles

 Well, that’s it for today!
 If you’re a newlywed and you’re reading this congratulations to you both!
 I hope you found this article super helpful.